mjweeder/Practical-Macline-Learning/ReadMe.md

     The Practicle-Machine-learning Reprository contains the PracticalMachineLearning.RMD andPracticalMachineLearning.html file to meet the requirements of the Cousera Practical Machine learning Course from John Hopkins.
+After trying to review the html file in github, github said that it could not read the large html file so I also included the pdf file.